mblarsen/laravel-repository/README.md

 ### Resources

-If you are building a public app (for your SPA or 3rd party) it is recommended that you wrap the result a `JsonResource`.
+If you are building a public api (for your SPA or 3rd party) it is recommended that you wrap the result a `JsonResource`.
 This will give you control of what properties are exposed and will allow you to transform the data further.

 Doing is really easy.